department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/usability-testing-may2021/discussion-guide.md

 - Have you ever used the GI Bill Comparison Tool before?
     - If yes, what did you use it for?

-- When online, some websites let users view search results in either a list or a map view.
-Have you ever used the map view to see your results?
-    - If yes, when do you typically use the map?
-What were you looking for?
-Which sites?

 ## First Task: Location Search - 20 minutes

 - Let's say you recently moved just outside of **San Antonio, TX** and you're curious what education options are available to you.
 You aren't sure what you want to study, but wanted to see what was in the area.
-How would you use the Comparison Tool to see what education options were in your area?
+How would you use the Comparison Tool to see what opportunities are available in your area?

 ### Things to watch for:

+- Does the user click on Search by location or try to use the Search by name option?
 - What search criteria format does the participant use (city, "city, state", "use my current location" etc)?
 - Does the participant use the autocomplete?
 - Does the user notice the "Update housing and tuition" accordion?